sharonVko/Project-Code-Quiz/README.md

 ## Live Demo

-Check out the live demo on Netlify: The Quiz on Netlify
+Check out the live demo on Netlify:[The Code Quiz on Netlify](https://the-code-quiz.netlify.app/)